10 Healthy Aging Habits to Prevent Dementia and Muscle Loss

 • Turmeric - Turmeric is one of the top anti-inflammatory foods thanks to its golden active ingredient: curcumin.
 This powerful polyphenol quiets inflammation in the body, and protects against chronic diseases including diabetes, obesity and neurological conditions.

 • Fiber - I think fiber is one of the highest quality, most underrated nutrients out there.
-I get more than 25 grams of fiber from foods like beans, chia seeds, and avocado that I eat every day, but I also take a fiber supplement that I developed so I’m sure to hit 35 grams of fiber daily.
+I get more than 25 grams of fiber from foods like beans, chia seeds, and avocado that I eat every day, but I also take a fiber supplement that I developed that contains soluble and insoluble fiber so I’m sure to hit 35 grams of fiber daily.
 Here’s why: a large study of people in their 60s, 70s and 80s found that the more fiber people ate every day (10), (up to 34 grams) the higher they scored on cognitive tests.

 7) Practice intermittent fasting